kfung9564/nyc_housing_visualization/README.md

 ![Image of Overview](https://github.com/kfung9564/nyc_housing_visualization/blob/main/images/overview.png)

+Images from report and presentation can be found in `images` Tables can be found on Jupyter Notebook in `data_cleaning`

 # How to run the code
 This visualization tool is built mainly using Dash Plotly on Python.
 For data cleaning purposes, Jupyter Notebook is used.
 Python 3.7 is used.

 ## Required Python Packages:
 * `pandas`